About Barbarian Swimmers

 We want all of our members to be able to look after themselves in the event of an emergency.
 To this end the Club has an extensive Programme for teaching Beginners how to swim, and on to the experienced swimmers taking their Gold Badges and even National Rescue Standard and Student Awards.

-When you and your child/ren become members of our Club you will be asked to pay a one-off payment (subscription) for which your child/ren will receive their personal Club wallet with Membership Card and Club Badge and also a Swim-Hat and a Rubber Band each which they must wear in the water at all times.
-In addition to the Subscription, you will be asked to pay a monthly fee.
+When you and your child/ren become members of our Club you will be asked to pay a one-off payment (subscription), of £15, for which your child/ren will receive their personal Club wallet with Membership Card and Club Badge and also a Swim-Hat and a Rubber Band each which they must wear in the water at all times.
+In addition to the Subscription, you will be asked to pay a monthly fee, of £9.
 This must be paid even if your child/ren is/are on holiday.
 We have to pay for the hire of the Pool at all times.
 All fees and subscriptions are reviewed and prescribed by the Club Committee.
 There is a possibility that the Leisure Centre may ask you for an entrance fee as well.
 If you need more information please ask our staff at our Club desk.

 Our child members range from 5 years to 16 years of age, or when the Club feels that they have reached their full potential.
 However, children over the age of 13 years are considered too mature to be placed on our waiting list and may be referred to having adult classes.
 ALL children are welcome.
 (Please read our “Club Equity Policy Statement.”).
 We do ask however that parents/guardians inform us of any medical or physical problem your child/ren may have.
 For example Diabetes, Asthma, Epilepsy, Deafness etc. This information is purely for the safety of your child/ren, in the Pool, and is kept in the strictest confidence.
 Regular attendance is expected.
 This is to aid your child/ren’s swimming development.
 Four consecutive absences without notification to us will result in the loss of a Club place.
 Please remember, there are others on our waiting list.